Welcome to The Norman Raab Foundation

 My organization would like to apply for funding but we did not receive an invitation to apply, what can we do?

-A. Beginning in the 2016 grant cycle, Foundation grants will be awarded through an invitation only application process.
+A. Beginning with the 2016 grant cycle, Foundation grants are awarded through an invitation only application process.
 This means that the Foundation reaches out directly to prospective applicants at the start of each grant cycle, for both new and returning organizations.
-If after careful review of our funding priorities and eligibility and alignment pages, you feel that your organization is a good match for Foundation funding, please contact us at info@raabfoundation to introduce your organization.
+If after careful review of our funding priorities and eligibility and alignment information, you feel that your organization may be a good match for Foundation funding, please email us at info@raabfoundation to introduce your organization.
 Due to limited staff time, unsolicited introductions from organizations that are clearly not a match for our grant program may not receive a response from the Foundation.